-Les Jackson enters his 26th season with the Stars, dating back to the club's days in Minnesota.
-His role consists of managing and overseeing the club's scouting program, as well as monitoring the development of all amateur and professional prospects.
+Les Jackson is in his 27th season with the Stars, dating back to the club’s days in Minnesota.
+His role consists of monitoring the development of all amateur and professional prospects.

 Jackson, a native of Manning, Alberta, was drafted by the Boston Bruins in 1972 and played two seasons in the minors prior to his career as a hockey executive.
 His minor professional coaching career included stints in Billings and Great Falls, Montana; Tucson, Arizona; and New Westminster and Revelstoke, British Columbia.
 He also spent five years as assistant coach and general manager of the Western Hockey League’s Brandon Wheat Kings.